oomph-lib/oomph-lib/CONTRIBUTING.md

-Whenever you push to a branch in your GitHub repository, the `clang-format` GitHub Action will be triggered and run. (**Note:** this Action does exclude the `main` and `development` branches, but you should never push to them anyway!)
+Whenever you push to a branch in your GitHub repository, the `clang-format` GitHub Action will be triggered and run. (**Note:** this Action does exclude the `main` branch and it assumes that you won't touch your `development` branch, but it should be clear after reading this guide that you should never push to them directly anyway!)
 After formatting your code it will create an extra commit containing any changes that were made.
 If your code did not require any changes, an additional commit will not be created.

 Importantly, because of this automation, you should always run
 ```bash